danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 }
 ```

-Let's also add a reference extension that makes it easy to create a SwiftUI `PresentationDetent` set:
+Let's also add a reference extension that makes it easy to map this to a SwiftUI native set:

 ```swift
 extension Collection where Element == PresentationDetentReference {